iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.10.01.005_01/report.md

 > Dr. Gindy is an amazing Physician<br> :date: __2021-04-21 18:31:23__

 > I've used this twice and had wonderful experiences, quick, efficient and knowledgeable doctors.
 Way better than driving to and waiting at an urgent care.
 Plus it saves your information so you don't have to re-enter in all of your insurance and all that stuff every time you use it.
 I hate all those forms at the doctor's office.<br> :date: __2021-04-19 04:43:47__

-> I've used amwell a few times.
-I've gotten great advice, and been treated with utmost respect by the Dr's that have seen me.
-Thank you Amwell!<br> :date: __2021-04-18 20:43:04__

-> I was absolutely shocked by how easy this was and how thorough they were.<br> :date: __2021-04-16 18:38:22__